raphidoc/sixs_json/packaging.md

 conda-forge take care of the packaging for linux, osx and windows so that we don´t have to (see [conda-forge](https://conda-forge.org/docs/user/introduction/)).

+What does the `posix` (https://anaconda.org/conda-forge/posix) package?
+It's include as a dependency in the recipe to avoid a CMake error.

 ## PyPi
 Build the package with the following command: